How to Create an eBook: A Complete Guide.

 The eBook landscape is a fertile ground that offers the potential for fame and riches.
 Use it wisely to your advantage.
 Don’t think that this will be easy.
 It’s not.
 Realize the fact that it is going to be one of the hardest things that you’ll ever have to do.
 But know that it’s worth it if you’re really serious about your goals.
 Find out how to do it and just do it.
 If you really have something good to contribute to the conversation, if you have a book in you, then it’s your duty to bring it forth into this world.

-We’ve given you the steps of how to create and publish an eBook.
+We’ve given you the steps of how to create an eBook.
 Now, good Luck!